sgnl05/sgnl05-racktables/README.md

    }
 ```

-As soon as Puppet is done installing, go to vhost address and append ?module=installer to the vhost URL (Example URL: https://racktables.example.com/?module=installer).
+As soon as Puppet is done installing RackTables, go to the vhost address and append ?module=installer to the URL (Example URL: https://racktables.example.com/?module=installer).
 From there follow the RackTables installation steps (7 in total).

 Default database settings are:
 * database: racktables_db